GabrieleNocchi/snp_call_nextflow/compute_canada_narval_slurm/README.md

 python -m pip install nf_core==2.13</pre>

-Now, create or edit the file (you probably have to create it):  ~/.nextflow/config You can use the config below, but change def-yeaman to your account name
+Now, create or edit the file (you probably have to create it):  ~/.nextflow/config

+You can use the cpy and paste the text below into it, but change def-yeaman to your account name

 <pre>params {
     config_profile_description = 'Alliance HPC config'